bpar476/DefendMeSquire/DefendMeSquireGame/README.md

 This game was intended to be a learning experience of taking a Unity game from start to finish.
 There are a lot of things which could be improved and the game is very small.
 I'm moving on to something else after this but I hope this is a fun little demo and would love to hear some feedback.

+In Defend Me Squire, you play as the underappreciated squire of an arrogant, rude, and dismissive knight.
+It's your job to do whatever he wants which is mostly polishing his shield!

+Dodge arrows, traverse the tower, and clean that shield as you help the knight to save the king from the clutches of an evil wizard.
+Will you work together and save the king?
+Will you get any credit?
+Will the knight say thanks?

 Thanks for playing!

+## Controls

+Move - A, D
+Climb ladders - W, S
+Interact - E

 ## Acknowledgments